JESP/ESPAnet Doctoral Researcher Prize 2020

 The judges are particularly looking for exciting, innovative and scholarly work, which challenges existing perspectives; poses new research problems, and develops answers to them; which offers sophisticated insights and interpretations from empirical evidence; and/or which develops new methods, or applies old methods in new ways to illuminate our understanding.
 Papers can cover any subject; country/countries; adopt any theoretical basis; use any methodology; and come from any discipline within the broad field of social policy.
 The only subject matter requirement is that the paper should make a contribution to our understanding of, and knowledge about, social policy in Europe.

-The submitted paper must have been presented at one of the ESPAnet conferences, workshops or seminars in 2012.
-The author(s) must, at the closing date of 18 March 2013, not yet have been awarded a doctorate.
+The submitted paper must have been presented at one of the ESPAnet conferences, workshops or seminars in the previous year.
+The author(s) must, at the closing date of the paper submission, not yet have been awarded a doctorate.
 Jointly authored papers are acceptable, providing that no authors have been awarded a doctorate at the closing date.

 The prize-winning paper for the doctoral researcher prize will be published in one of the forthcoming issues of the Journal of European Social Policy and it will be specifically identified as the prize-winning paper.
 The winner also receives 1 year’s free subscription to the Journal.

-Read the previous published JESP/ESPAnet Doctoral Research Prize winners:
+Read the published JESP/ESPAnet Doctoral Research Prize winners:

 Here some comments by the last years awarded: